 The next day, August 17, 1945, the OSS team members were driven to the camp and met with the prisoners.
 The POWs were overjoyed and had a million questions.
 During the conversation, the team learned that Gen. Johnathan Wainwright and other high-ranking officers had been moved to another camp at Sian more than 100 miles away.
 The POWs at Mukden had been liberated.
 When the Russians entered Mukden on August 20, one POW slipped around the guards, climbed over the camp wall, and saw Russian tanks passing the camp.
 The POW could speak some Russian and Polish told the Russians that behind the wall were POWs.
 The Russians turned around one of the tanks and came through the camp’s gate.
 The tank stopped near the POWs and the crew disarmed the Japanese and gave the guns to the freed POWs.
 The Russian general made the Japanese go through a formal surrender ceremony where the camp was turned over to the former POWs.
 Shortly after this, B-29s dropped 50-gallon drums attached to parachutes to the men in an area marked by lit oil drums.
 The lead plane came down and saw the POWs.
 It circled and dropped medical supplies, food, and clothing to them.
 The planes also dropped walkie-talkies to the former POWs so that they could talk to aircrews.
 This allowed them to tell the aircrews what they needed.
 The planes dropped everything from ice cream to strings for a fiddle.

 An American Recovery Team arrived at the camp on August 29.
 Their job was to process the former POWs for transport.
 The really ill former POWs were flown out while the remaining men took a train to Darian, China.
 Most boarded the U.S.H.S.
-Relief and taken to Okinawa.
+Relief and were taken to Okinawa.
 During the trip, the ship went through a terrible storm, and another shop in the group hit a mine resulting in one death.
 After arriving at Okinawa, the men were flown to the Philippines.
 While in the Philippines, DIck was promoted to corporal and then sergeant.
-It is not known when, but he also learned that his brother, 2nd Lt.
-Robert Longmire, died from his wounds in France on January 5, 1945.
-His brother was awarded the Distinguished Service Cross.
+It also appears that he learned that his wife had divorced him while he was a POW.
+He also learned that his brother, 2nd Lt.
+Robert Longmire, died from his wounds in France on January 5, 1945, and was awarded the Distinguished Service Cross.

-He married Helen M. Liddell on February 17, 1957, and they became the parents of a daughter.
-The family resided in Las Vegas.
+He married Helen M. Dwyer on March 17, 1946, and they became parents of a daughter.
+The family resided in Las Vegas, Nevada.
 Richard L. Longmire passed away on January 20, 1983, in Santa Barbara, and was buried in the Santa Barbara Cemetery, Santa Barbara, California.